- No Comments

 While training videos can do wonders for your eLearning initiatives, they are only one part of the learning ecosystem.
 In addition to videos, you may want to incorporate interactive assessments, collaborative online projects, support tools, infographics, case studies, and games.

 All of these learning activities can be paired with your training videos through an LMS.
 An LMS makes managing your videos — as well as any other eLearning offerings — and delivering them on any device simple.
 It also greatly improves the learning experience through an intuitive user interface customized for each learner.
 An LMS also allows you to deliver tests and assessments, track and report the progress and performance of your learners, and even implement compliance training and certification management.

 If you’re intending to build up a substantial catalog of training videos — or if you’re interested in easily marketing your offerings to a large audience — an LMS is a necessity, not a luxury.
 It can simplify your entire training program and save you endless administration-related headaches.
 Fortunately, there are quality LMS options available at an affordable price, so you’ll be able to take advantage of their useful features without breaking the bank.

 You want an LMS that offers the capabilities you need but won’t charge you for features you don’t.
 That’s exactly what you’ll get with Inquisiq.
 It provides an exceptional user experience, supports blended learning, and addresses every challenge of implementing eLearning in your organization — or selling your eLearning content online.
 Inquisiq is compatible with SCORM and xAPI, and it offers multilingual support for over 14 different languages.
 The experienced team behind Inquisiq can even help you craft a video or course that’s sure to delight your learners.

 Inquisiq is used by more than 500 organizations who provide training to over 3 million learners.
-Try it for free today.
+Request a demo and see why today.